ellisztamas/faps/README.md

 ### From PyPi
 To download the stable release run `pip install faps` in the command line.
+If Python is unable to locate the package, try `pip install fap --user`.

 ### From GitHub
 Download the .zip or tarball file, and unpack it.
 In a command line move into the folder this creates and run `pip install .`